-Kenneth was unarmed when he pushed or hit Officer Salvador Sanchez, who was holding his child.
+While Officer Salvador Sanchez was holding his child, he was pushed or hit by Kenneth — who was unarmed.
 Sanchez used excessive force and recklessly ended the young man’s life, despite reported warnings and pleas by Kenneth’s family explaining that he had intellectual disability.
 Sanchez fired 10 shots, also critically wounding Kenneth’s parents.

 “Officer Sanchez should face criminal charges.
 Based on the evidence made public, we are outraged by the grand jury’s recommendation.
 We are infuriated that Riverside County District Attorney Mike Hestrin also declined to file charges.
 Both decisions raise serious concerns for the disability community and all communities disproportionately impacted by unwarranted police violence, a problem that has plagued our country far too long.

 “The criminal justice system has failed the French family.
 At a minimum, charges should be filed and a full trial held.
 Let a judge or jury decide whether a crime has been committed after all the evidence is presented.